0ED/Paladin/README.md

     make install

 And, if you use Paladin, watch "Demo/sample.pd".
-The file is sample program of Paladin.
+The file is a sample program of Paladin.
 Type as below.

     pala sample.pd